-More than 20 years on from Dave Ulrich’s “HR Champions”, business partnering is still the aspect of HR transformation which organisations find most difficult to implement.
+More than 20 years on from Dave Ulrich’s “HR Champions”, developing a partnering approach is still the aspect of HR transformation which many organisations find most difficult to implement.
+In particular, HR often struggles to make the ‘strategic partnering’ role real.
 In many cases, the intended behaviours and impacts of this role never materialise.
-But there are organisations which are implementing business partnering well – it can be done.
+But there are organisations which are implementing strategic partnering well – it can be done.

 Enrol on this course to catch-up with the latest thinking and case examples on strategic partnering.
 Understand the opportunities for HR Directors, embedded business partners and other HR practitioners to partner with business clients and the range of activities which can be used to create strategic value.